svc333/overview/glossary/glossary.md

 {: #x2026820}

 The address of an API or service in an environment.
 An API exposes an endpoint and at the same time invokes the endpoints of other services.
 See also [route](/docs/overview?topic=overview-glossary#x2037338).

+### enterprise
+{: #x2026915}

+A hierarchical structure of accounts with centralized account and billing management in a cloud environment.
+See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).

 ### experimental offering
 {: #x9774278}